1 Month Exercise Bike Results: Cycling Body Transformation (With Pics)

 How Many Times a Week Should I Use an Exercise Bike For Results in 1 Month?

 With a bicycle (like all exercise equipment), results depend largely on the time and effort you put into them.
-Someone doing a 5-minute bike workout can’t expect to have the same 1 month exercise bike results as someone who rides the exercise bike 5 miles a day!
+You shouldn’t expect the same one-month results from a 5-minute daily bike workout as you would from riding an exercise bike 5 miles every day!

-However, beginners can see results from their biking after one month just by riding three to four days a week9
+However, beginners can see results from their biking after one month just by riding three to four days a week12

 How Much Time Should I Spend on an Exercise Bike or Spin Class for 1 Month Exercise Bike Results?